 The easiest way to beat some of these restrictions is by holding one of United's co-branded credit cards like the *united explorer card*.

 Among the other benefits of the card, you'll be able to bring on carry-on luggage – as will any other travelers booked on your itinerary.
-You'll also get a checked bag for free, as will anyone else booked on your reservation.
+You'll also get a checked bag for free, as will one companion else booked on your reservation.

 Read more on United Airlines baggage fees!